qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 Firstly, the Oracle GeoRaster Plugin must be enabled using the Plugin Manager (see :ref:`managing_plugins`).
-The first time you load a GeoRaster in
-|qg|, you must create a connection to the Oracle database that contains the data.
+The first time you load a GeoRaster in QGIS, you must create a connection to the Oracle database that contains the data.
-To do this, begin by clicking on the |oracle_raster| :sup:`Add Oracle GeoRaster Layer` toolbar button -- this will open the :guilabel:`Select Oracle Spatial GeoRaster` dialog window.
+To do this, begin by clicking on the |oracleRaster| :sup:`Add Oracle GeoRaster Layer` toolbar button -- this will open the :guilabel:`Select Oracle Spatial GeoRaster` dialog window.
 Click on **[New]** to open the dialog window, and specify the connection parameters (See Figure_oracle_raster_1_):